-1.6 Appraising the current Licensing Services for Taxis
+1.5 Appraising the current Licensing Services for Taxis

-- 1.6.1 In appraising the current licensing services for taxis the council has reviewed and is making on-going changes through channel shift (paper to electronic communication) and transition to people, process, technology and culture to ensure that we can deliver a first class customer focused service. - 1.6.2 Licensing Services works within a dynamic customer facing environment where we need to ensure that every applicant knows what is expected from them.
+In appraising the current licensing services for taxis the council has reviewed and is making on-going changes through channel shift (paper to electronic communication) and transition to people, process, technology and culture to ensure that we can deliver a first class customer focused service.

-1.7 Service Aims
+1.6 Service Aims

-- 1.7.1 The Licensing Services aims are: - To meet statutory responsibilities in a cost effective and responsible manner - For all licensed drivers to provide a first class customer service. - To support a strong night-time economy whilst ensuring residents have a good night 'sleep.
+- The Licensing Services aims are: - To meet statutory responsibilities in a cost effective and responsible manner - For all licensed drivers to provide a first-class customer service. - To support a strong night-time economy whilst ensuring residents have a good night 'sleep.

-1.8 Legislative framework
+1.7 Legislative framework

-- 1.8.1 This Statement of Licensing Policy is written pursuant to the powers conferred by the Town Police Clauses Act 1847 (as amended), and the Local Government (Miscellaneous Provisions) Act 1976 (as amended) which places on Tonbridge and Malling Borough Council (the "Licensing Authority") the duty to carry out the function of licensing the hackney carriage and private hire trade. - 1.8.2 In undertaking its licensing function, the Council will also have regard to other relevant legislation (and any legislation replacing or amending the same or any regulations made there under) including: - Transport Act 1980; - Transport Act 1985
+This Statement of Licensing Policy is written pursuant to the powers conferred by the Town Police Clauses Act 1847 (as amended), and the Local Government (Miscellaneous Provisions) Act 1976 (as amended) which places on Tonbridge and Malling Borough Council (the "Licensing Authority") the duty to carry out the function of licensing the hackney carriage and private hire trade.

+- In undertaking its licensing function, the Council will also have regard to other relevant legislation (and any legislation replacing or amending the same or any regulations made there under) including:

+- Transport Act 1980;

+- Transport Act 1985

 - Road Vehicles (Constructions and Use) Regulations 1986;

 - Crime and Disorder Act 1998;

 - Environmental Protection Act 1990;

 - Health Act 2006 and Smoke-free Regulations 2006/7;

 - Legislative and Regulatory Reform Act 2006;

 - Road Safety Act 2006;

 - Equality Act 2010

 - Deregulation Act 2015

 - Immigration Act 2016

 - Human Rights Act 1998

 - Regulators Code

+- Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Act 2022

-1.9 Delegations
+1.8 Delegations

-1.9.1 In accordance the Constitution of Tonbridge and Malling Borough Council the Licensing Officers are authorised to exercise the delegated powers detailed in Appendix N
+In accordance the Constitution of Tonbridge and Malling Borough Council the Licensing Officers are authorised to exercise the delegated powers detailed in Appendix O

-1.10 Background to Policy
+1.9 Background to Policy

-- 1.10.1 Tonbridge and Malling Borough Council has traditionally exercised the responsibility of licensing hackney carriages and private hire vehicles through a number of different conditions and procedures that have been developed over a number of years. - 1.10.2 The policy is revised every five years to reflect current working practices, legislative changes, new case law, local governance and needs of the community.
+- Tonbridge and Malling Borough Council has traditionally exercised the responsibility of licensing hackney carriages and private hire vehicles through a number of different conditions and procedures that have been developed over a number of years. - The policy is revised every five years to reflect current working practices, legislative changes, new case law, local governance and needs of the community.

-1.11 Best Practice Guidance
+1.10 Best Practice Guidance